Email Us | Corsham: 01249 248392 | Swindon: 01793 978270

 Acupuncture

-Research shows that acupuncture can be an effective treatment for a wide range of conditions such as Allergic Rhinitis, Anxiety Disorders, Chronic Fatigue Syndrome, Depression, Fibromyalgia, Gastrointestinal Tract Disorders, Gout, Headache/Migraine, Hypertension, Infertility, Insomnia, Irritable Bowel Syndrome (IBS), Menopausal Symptoms, Musculoskeletal Conditions, Stress, Type II Diabetes to name a few.
+Research shows that acupuncture can be an effective treatment for a wide range of conditions such as Allergic Rhinitis, Anxiety Disorders, Chronic Fatigue Syndrome, Depression, Fibromyalgia, Gastrointestinal Tract Disorders, Gout, Headache/Migraine, Hypertension, Infertility, Insomnia, Irritable Bowel Syndrome (IBS), Menopausal Symptoms, Musculoskeletal Conditions, Stress and Type II Diabetes.

 Your initial Acupuncture consultation